Create a skillset in Azure AI Search

 Add a custom skill

 This section includes an example of a custom skill.
 The URI points to an Azure Function, which in turn invokes the model or transformation that you provide.
-For more information, see Define a custom interface.
+For more information, see Add a custom skill to an Azure AI Search enrichment pipeline.

 with an asterisk, meaning the enrichment step is called for each organization under "/document/orgs"